Taut foliations from knot diagrams: Introduction

-The most natural and most common way to construct a taut foliation on the $r$-surgery on a knot $K$ is by constructing a coorientable taut foliation on the exterior of $K$ meeting the boundary of the knot exterior transversely in parallel curves of slope $r$.
-In this way the leaves of such a foliation can be capped off with the meridional discs of the glued solid torus to obtain a taut foliation on the $r$-surgery on $K$.
+Concerning foliations, the most natural and common way to construct a taut foliation on the $r$–surgery on a knot $K$ is to first build a coorientable taut foliation on the knot exterior (\ie, the complement of an open tubular neighbourhood of $K$) that meets the boundary torus transversely in parallel curves of slope $r$.
+The leaves of this foliation can then be capped off with the meridional discs of the attached solid torus, yielding a taut foliation of the $r$–surgery on $K$.
 This motivates the following definition.

-\begin{defn} A knot $K$ is \emph{persistently foliar} if for each non-trivial slope on $K$ there exists a coorientable taut foliation in the exterior of $K$ intersecting the boundary of the knot exterior transversely in parallel curves of that slope. \end{defn}
+\begin{defn}[\cite{DRdiamond}] A knot $K$ is \emph{persistently foliar} if for each non-meridional slope (not necessarily rational) on $K$ there exists a coorientable taut foliation in the exterior of $K$ intersecting the boundary of the knot exterior transversely in parallel curves of that slope. \end{defn}